 (In step two above look at the top pieces for the hat – there’s a straight edge along the bottom of them, right?
 Well, that was my first try and the hat ended up a little small.
 So I cut two new hat pieces, this time curving that bottom line out a bit, and it worked great.)

-For the green eggs & ham you’ll need one 9×12 piece of white craft felt (2 if you want to make a plate as well) and one piece of green.
+To make the green eggs and ham you’ll need one 9×12 piece of white craft felt (2 if you want to make a plate as well) and one piece of green.